microsoft/vscode-python-devicesimulator/README.md

 1. Plug in your CPX device (make sure it’s formatted properly already)
 2. Run the command `Device Simulator Express: Open Serial Monitor`
-3. Select your baud rate the serial port
+3. Select your baud rate for the serial port
 4. The print() statements in your code will show in the output console
    `[gif#3 coming soon, after merged!]`

 ### Using the sensors in the Pacifica Simulator

-Generating input for the sensors can be done by interacting directly with board on the webview or by using the toolbar under the board.
+Generating input for the sensors can be done by interacting directly with device on the webview or by using the toolbar.

-- **Switch, push buttons and capacitive touch :** click directly on the corresponding element on the board or use the keybindings.
+- **Switch, push buttons and capacitive touch :** click directly on the corresponding element on the device or use the keybindings.
 - **Temperature sensor, Light sensor, acceleration:** click on the corresponding button in the toolbar and change the value using the slider or the input box attached to it.
 - **Shake detection:** go to the motion sensor section in the toolbar and click on the shake button.